AMLS-PRG/AtomML-Course/module-5/01-Preparing-training-data/README.md

 ## 2. Labeling

-Introduction: Energies and forces for these configurations were obtained using DFT with the PBE functional.
-You are encouraged to use the results of your own calculations.
-However, you may also use the Quantum Espresso output files that we provide in the folders ```module-5/01-Preparing-training-data/dataset/liquid-si-64``` and ```module-5/01-Preparing-training-data/dataset/perturbations-si-64```.
+We now have to compute energies and forces for these configurations using DFT.
+Due to time limitations, we will not do these calculations during the present tutorial.
+The results of the DFT calculations using Quantum Espresso can be found in the folders ```module-5/01-Preparing-training-data/dataset/liquid-si-64``` and ```module-5/01-Preparing-training-data/dataset/perturbations-si-64```.

 *************************************Crystalline Si - Random perturbations*************************************